shalormx/School-ai-build/README.md

 # School-ai-build
-An ai build for automation of school progress and starus
+An ai build for automation of school progress and status